Iagonorg/Mainnet-Node-QNAP/README.md

 ![filling-form-iagon-app](./assets/6-fill-out-form.png)

-### 4. Once installed, you’ll be prompted with the auth-key after installation.
-Be sure to save the authorization key in a safe place. <br/>
+### 4. Once installed, you'll be prompted with the auth-key after installation.
+Make sure to save the authorization key in a safe place. <br/>
 ![iagon-starting-first-time](./assets/running.png)
 <br/>
-Note: If you do not see your auth key here, you can regenerate it as well.
+Note: If you do not see your auth key here, you can also regenerate it.

 a.
-You can start the iagon-node manually if it shows stopped.
-For this, click on the start button on top left. <br/>
+If the iagon-node shows as stopped, you can start it manually.
+To do so, click on the start button at the top left.
 ![start](./assets/start-iagon.png)

 ### 5. For Auth Key Regeneration <br/>